gray rectangle with angle

 • Boats, trucks, and other vehicles

+Oversize load trucking is regulated at the state level, not the federal level.
 The federal government does not issue oversize load permits.
-Regulations and permits are handled at the state level.
-For a multi-state shipment, that means checking the regulations in each state and getting the appropriate permits state by state.
+For a multi-state shipment, that means checking regulations in each state and getting the appropriate permits before you cross any state line.

-As a carrier, you’ll need to meet state minimum insurance levels for liability to apply for permits.
-A typical insurance requirement might include liability levels of:
+As a carrier, you’ll need to meet state minimum insurance levels to apply for permits.
+Typical requirements for transporting oversized loads include:

 • Routine overweight or oversize loads: $750,000